Bowie Kuhn

-Bowie Kent Kuhn (/ˈbuːi ˈkjuːn/; October 28, 1926 – March 15, 2007) was an American lawyer and sports administrator who served as the fifth Commissioner of Major League Baseball from February 4, 1969, to September 30, 1984.
+Bowie Kent Kuhn (/ˈbuːi ˈkjuːn/; October 28, 1926 – March 15, 2007) was an American lawyer and sports administrator who served as the fifth commissioner of Major League Baseball from February 4, 1969, to September 30, 1984.
 He served as legal counsel for Major League Baseball owners for almost 20 years prior to his election as commissioner.

 Kuhn was inducted into the National Baseball Hall of Fame in 2008.

 Early life and career

 Kuhn was born in Takoma Park, Maryland, the son of Alice Waring (Roberts) and Louis Charles Kuhn, a fuel company executive.
 His father was a Bavarian (German) immigrant, and his mother had deep roots in Maryland.
 Kuhn grew up in Washington, D.C., and graduated from Theodore Roosevelt High School.
-He then attended Franklin and Marshall College in the V-12 Navy College Training Program before going to Princeton in 1945.
-Kuhn graduated from Princeton with honors in 1947 with a Bachelor of Arts degree in Economics.
+He then attended Franklin and Marshall College in the V-12 Navy College Training Program before going to Princeton University in 1945.
+Kuhn graduated from Princeton with honors in 1947 with a Bachelor of Arts degree in economics.
 He then received his J.D. degree in 1950 from the University of Virginia School of Law where he served on the editorial board of the law review.

 Following his graduation from law school, Kuhn worked at the New York City law firm Willkie Farr & Gallagher because the firm represented the National League.
 While working in baseball's legal affairs, Kuhn served as a counselor for the NL in a lawsuit brought against it by the City of Milwaukee when the Milwaukee Braves moved to Atlanta following the 1965 season.

 After the owners forced out William Eckert in 1968, Kuhn seemed like a logical replacement for the job of commissioner.
 He, unlike Eckert, was very aware of the inner workings of Major League Baseball before taking office.
-Kuhn's closest challengers for the commissionership were Mike Burke, president of the New York Yankees; and San Francisco Giants head of baseball operations Chub Feeney, who instead became president of the National League.
-Kuhn was the youngest (42) commissioner in history.
+Kuhn's closest challengers for the commissionership were E. Michael Burke, president of the New York Yankees; and San Francisco Giants head of baseball operations Chub Feeney, who instead became president of the National League.
+At 42, Kuhn remains the youngest commissioner in history.